Ackermann ordinal

-In mathematics, the Ackermann ordinal is a certain large countable ordinal, named after Wilhelm Ackermann.
+In set theory, the Ackermann ordinal is a certain large countable ordinal, named after Wilhelm Ackermann.
 The term "Ackermann ordinal" is also occasionally used for the small Veblen ordinal, a somewhat larger ordinal.

-There is no standard notation for ordinals beyond the Feferman–Schütte ordinal Γ_{0}.
-Most systems of notation use symbols such as ψ(α), θ(α), ψ_{α}(β), some of which are modifications of the Veblen functions to produce countable ordinals even for uncountable arguments, and some of which are "collapsing functions".
-The last one is an extension of the Veblen functions for more than 2 arguments.
+There is no standard notation for ordinals beyond the Feferman–Schütte ordinal $\Gamma_0$.
+Most systems of notation use symbols such as $\psi(\alpha)$, $\theta(\alpha)$, or $\psi_\alpha(\beta)$, some of which are modifications of the Veblen functions to produce countable ordinals even for uncountable arguments, and some of which are ordinal collapsing functions.
+The last one is an extension of the Veblen functions for more than two arguments.